Qubes-Community/Contents/docs/customization/dpi-scaling.md

 gsettings reset org.gnome.settings-daemon.plugins.xsettings overrides
 ~~~

-To store the dconf settings system-wide - eg. when customizing templateVMs - copy the following text into `/etc/dconf/db/local.d/dpi` (replace `2` and `0.75` with your values):
+To store the dconf values system-wide - eg. when customizing templateVMs - copy the following text into `/etc/dconf/db/local.d/dpi` (replace `2` and `0.75` with your values):

 ~~~
 [org/gnome/desktop/interface]